Law-Gen/lawgen-backend/README.md

 *   **Documentation in Code:** Supplement this high-level documentation with inline code comments and OpenAPI/Swagger specifications within each service for more granular details.
 *   **Testing:** Unit, integration, and end-to-end tests should validate adherence to these API contracts.
 *   **Communication:** Any ambiguities or proposed changes to these specifications **must be discussed** with affected teams (backend and frontend) before implementation.

-This document is a living artifact.
-Regular reviews and updates will be crucial as the LawGen project evolves.